14 Combined Loads

 3. Assess signs, assigning a positive sign to tensile terms and a negative sign to compressive terms.

-• For longitudinal forces, this is determined based on if the internal reaction forces points to (compression) or away from (tensile) the cut section.
+• For longitudinal forces, this is determined based on if the internal normal reaction force points to (compression) or away from (tensile) the cut section.

 • Internal pressure is always positive